Practical introduction¶

 We can see that the data is already structured the way we need it to be able to feed it into the machine learning process.
 However, we have to split the data into different subsets in order to be able to assess the performances of the models we are going to build.

-Split the data set
+Split the data set¶

 In the context of ML, we normally split a data set into the following subsets:

-• train (used for training the model)
+(used for training the model)test

-• test (used for testing the final model)
+(used for testing the final model)

-The train set can further be split into train and validation subsets.
-The validation subset is used within the feature selection and hyperparameter tuning processes in order to find the best possible model.
-The test set is used to evaluate the performance of the final model.
+set is used to evaluate the performance of the final model.
 The exact procedure of these splits can differ and is dependent on the data structure and the problem we want to solve.

-We can use the built-in train_test_split function to make a random split into 80% train and 20% test data:
+function to make a random split into 80% train

 from sklearn.model_selection import train_test_split